MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/isascii.md

 ---
 # isascii()

-Returns `true` if the argument is a valid ascii string.
+Returns `true` if the argument is a valid ASCII string.

 ## Syntax